-13 Mineral Processing and Metallurgical Testing
+10 Mineral Processing & Metallurgical Testing

-13.1 Test Laboratories
+10.1 Test Laboratories

 During the over 60-year history of exploration around the project area, a significant number of metallurgical studies and accompanying laboratory-scale tests have been completed by external consultants.
 Since Ivanhoe Electric acquired the property in 2021, metallurgy and processing testwork has been directed by Met Engineering, LLC (Met Engineering) and conducted at McClelland Labs (MLI) in Sparks, Nevada, USA and at Blue Coast Research (BCR) in Parksville, British Columbia, Canada.
 The laboratories performed metallurgical testing to industry standards using industry-accepted procedures.
 MLI meets the requirements of AC89 Accreditation Criteria for Testing Laboratories from the International Accreditation Service (IAS) and with ISO 17025.
-The laboratory is independent of Ivanhoe Electric.
+The labs are independent of Ivanhoe Electric.

-13.2 Metallurgical Testwork
+10.2 Metallurgical Testwork

 After the Initial Assessment was published in September 2023, various trade-off studies were completed.
-In late 2023 a proposed float-leach process flowsheet was pursued where the mineralized material would be floated producing a saleable copper-gold-silver concentrate, followed by sulphuric acid leaching of the tailings using solvent extraction / electrowinning (SX/EW) technology to produce copper cathode.
-This flowsheet successfully delivered high copper recovery while producing both saleable concentrate and copper cathode.
+In late 2023 a proposed float-leach process flowsheet was pursued where the mineralized material would be floated producing a salable copper-gold-silver concentrate, followed by sulfuric acid leaching of the tailings using solvent extraction (SX) / electro-winning (EW) technology to produce copper cathode.
+This flowsheet successfully delivered high copper recovery while producing both salable concentrate and copper cathode.
 Testwork continued to evaluate alternatives and ultimately arrived at a flowsheet of dynamic heap leaching of the ore followed by SX/EW to produce copper cathode for sale in the US marketplace and eliminated production of copper concentrates that likely would have necessitated selling them into the Asian or European markets because of limited copper smelting capacity in the US.

-13.2.1 Column Leach Testing
+10.2.1 Column Leach Testing